devops329/jwt-pizza-factory/README.md

     ```sh
     npm install express node-jose
     ```
+1. Key pairs are expected to be in the working directory.
+You can generate the keys with the following.

+    ```sh
+    ssh-keygen -t rsa -b 4096 -m PEM -f jwt.key
+    openssl rsa -in jwt.key -pubout -outform PEM -out jwt.key.pub
+    ```

-1. Generate a secret used to sign the JWT
+1. Generate a secret you can use to sign a JWT
     ```js
     const k = require('crypto').randomBytes(64).toString('hex');
     console.log(k);